MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    Return the `Determinant <https://en.wikipedia.org/wiki/Determinant>`_ of the real or complex square matrix :var:`mat` using LU factorisation for better numerical stability, followed by the status :var:`info`.

-.. function:: mat:mfun (fun, r_)
+.. function:: mat:mfun (fun)

-   Return the real or complex matrix or :var:`r` resulting from the matrix function :var:`fun` applyied to the real or complex matrix :var:`mat`.
+   Return the real or complex matrix resulting from the matrix function :var:`fun` applyied to the real or complex matrix :var:`mat`.
 So far, :func:`mat:mfun()` uses the eigen decomposition of the matrix :var:`mat`, which must be diagonalizable.
 See the section :ref:`matrix-functions` for the list of matrix functions already provided.
 Future versions of this method may be extended to use the more general Derivative-Free Schur-Parlett algorithm [MATFUN]_, and other specialized versions for :func:`msqrt()`, :func:`mpow`, :func:`mexp`, and :func:`mlog` may be implemented too.

 Fourier Transforms and Convolutions
 -----------------------------------